Multi-platform design system case study

 How shared foundations and governance were established

-Instead of starting with a big component library, I began by setting up shared basics like design tokens, spacing, typography, color choices, and interaction rules.
+Instead of starting with a component library, I began with shared basics: design tokens, spacing, typography, color, interaction rules.

 Guidelines and foundations